giahuy2201/kissmanga-dl/Readme.md

 ```
 ./gradlew clean jar
 ```
-4. Download the right version of `chromedriver` [here](https://chromedriver.chromium.org/downloads), unzip and copy it into the project directory (replace the one currently there unless you use macOS).
 You now have successfully built your `manga-dl-2.0.jar`.

+I'm not sure if this works for your OS, but try executing `make install` in the project directory to install _manga-dl_ in your PATH.
+If it succeeds you can then run _manga-dl_ as a cli tool like _youtube-dl_.
+You can remove _manga-dl_ using this command `rm  /usr/local/bin/manga-dl`

 ## Usage

-Before continue, make sure you have `chromedriver` in the project folder as well as Google Chrome installed.
+Before continue, make sure you have started Docker daemon.
+If you are on mac or windows, just open up your _Docker Desktop_.
 You can now start executing your command by prompting it with `java -jar build/libs/manga-dl-2.0.jar`.
 Here is the help message.
 ```
 Usage: manga-dl [-hlv] [-f=<format>] [URL] [COMMAND]